In response to God through Jesus Christ, St. George’s sustains a sanctuary of worship and a spiritual home in the Episcopal tradition.

 We believe in guiding people on their journey in faith and in their relationship with Christ by and through worship.
 We offer the best of our hearts, hands, and minds in worshiping God in the beauty of holiness.
 We believe that transforming this world, so that it becomes the kingdom of heaven on earth, is best accomplished by people who are spiritually nourished in worship on Sundays and then sent forth to do God’s work during the week.

-Ellie Sutherland, Senior Warden
+Joyce Johnson, Senior Warden

 Scott Righini, Junior Warden